l1ghtsource/l1ghtsource/README.md

 ### [Classification of movies based on text data.
 Rucode Final 2024 (1/22) [NLP]](https://github.com/l1ghtsource/rucode-final-2024)

 An artificial intelligence algorithm that is a digital detective, capable of reconstructing its genres based on just one description of a film.
+The model will need to not just mechanically classify data, but also understand the subtle nuances and contexts that distinguish thriller from drama, and comedy from fantasy.

 *Worked with*: transformers, peft, skmultilearn, streamlit